migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

+2024-06-17 Mon: Scheduled Q2 review with Li.
+Continued to work on debugging the gTrade deployment.

+---

 2024-06-16 Sun: (1.5h) Reviewed Q2 review.

 2024-06-15 Sat: (0.5h) Summed weekend hours for Q2 review.

-2024-06-14 Fri: Worked on Q2 progress update to be reviewed with Li next week.
-Went through daily updates, code commits, dashboards, spreadsheets, scripts, docs, and syncs to summarize contributions so-far in Q2.
+2024-06-14 Fri: Went through daily updates, code commits, dashboards, spreadsheets, scripts, docs, and syncs to summarize contributions so-far in Q2.
+Worked on Q2 progress update to be reviewed with Li next week.

 2024-06-13 Thu: Tested the deploy of gTrade on Harmony Testnet.
 Validated the contract interactions in an attempt to debug further issues with Harmony EVM version compatability.